vturovets/smart-comp-web/README.md

    - API: http://localhost:8000 (FastAPI app)
    - Redis: localhost:6379 from your host; inside Compose services refer to it as `redis://redis:6379/*`

-## Quick start/terminate the app locally through PS scripts
+## Quick start/terminate the app locally through PS scripts (Windows)
+- start Docker Desktop
 - to launch: `.\launch-app.ps1`
 - to terminate: `.\stop-app.ps1`